-Creative Design & Development Joined about 5 years ago
+Creative Design & Development Joined over 5 years ago

 Useful tip: in Figma, layout grids are not set globally.
 You can make as many as you want, save them as Layout Grid styles, and apply them per frame (artboard).
 This means you can set up specific grids for desktop, tablet, and mobile.

 UX: marketing messages, product descriptions, and app functions are all mixed together on almost every page.
 I strongly recommend separating the app from the marketing pages.
 It will give you space to explain how and why without getting in the way of actually using it.
 I think stuff like "Why is it sometimes hard to concentrate?" would be better served as part of a blog / newsletter.

 Design: your imagery is ok.
 I recommend replacing the emoticons, they clash with your icons and illustrations.
 The capitalized header text feels old school.
 Responsive layouts work great.